codahale/lockstitch/design.md

 ```

 This allows for the unambiguous encoding of multiple inputs and different types of operations as
-well as operations which produce outputs which do not directly update the protocol's state.
+well as operations which produce outputs but do not directly update the protocol's state.

 ### Generating Output